godoy05/AutomaticControlPIERO/README.md

 # ESP32-Based Autonomous Vehicle Control System

 ## Overview
-This project implements a real-time control system for a small autonomous vehicle using an ESP32.
-It focuses on applying feedback control to a physical system, where sensor data is used to continuously adjust the motor input and achieve stable behaviour.
+This project implements a real-time embedded control system for an autonomous vehicle using an ESP32.
+It focuses on applying feedback control to a physical system, where sensor data is continuously processed to regulate motor input and achieve stable and accurate behavior.

 The system is designed around a closed-loop architecture, where the vehicle measures its current state (such as speed, distance, or position), compares it to a desired reference, and corrects the error using a digital controller.